singularityhub/singularity-hpc/paper/paper.md

 on Docker Hub [@noauthor_undated-xn], and software from package managers like Spack [@gamblin2015spack] made available via the Autamus registry [@autamus], with just a few clicks you can quickly assemble your own collection of custom containers modules for yourself or your user base.

+## Statement of Need

+To use software on a high performance computing (HPC) system, a user typically needs to request it to be installed by an administrator, or if they have expertise with container software, the user can pull a container from an external registry.
+Requiring each user to find, pull, and interact with containers not only creates redundancy in terms of filesystem space, but also is a risk to reproducibility.
+Although containers are considered reproducible, it's uncommon for a user to pull a specific digest, or an exact version of a container.
+Writing complex commands to control binds, the environment, or even find software in the container adds an additional level of complexity.
+Ideally, it would be easy for an administrator, a group, or an individual to maintain a _local_ container registry, and one that provides a community maintained collection of versioned containers and aliases for the most popular scientific software.
+Singularity Registry HPC (shpc) is this local registry, and the first of its kind to offer a means to manage containers natively on an HPC system.

 ## Background

 Using environment modules on high performance computing clusters is a common